-- Don’t praise kids for smarts, or they’ll be afraid of failure.
-Instead, praise them for effort and for other things that are under their control.
-This will motivate them to take on difficult challenges.
+- Don’t praise kids for their smarts, or they might think of intelligence as a fixed feature and become afraid to try new things.
+Instead, praise them for effort and persistence, showing them that intelligence can be developed and motivating them to take on difficult challenges.

-- Kids who get even fifteen minutes more sleep do much better in school.
+- Kids who get even fifteen more minutes of sleep per night on average do much better in school.

-- Talk about race.
-Kids are always looking at differences.
-If you don’t talk to them about the differences, they will draw their own conclusions.
-Kids want to belong so they exclude others unless told not to.
+- Do talk to your kids about race.
+Kids are constantly looking for differences.
+They want to belong, so they often exclude others unless told not to.

 - Words should accompany interaction, especially facial cues.
-This is why TV doesn’t help babies learn.
+TV doesn’t help with this.

-- Follow baby’s lead.
-Say words for items he’s showing interest in already, when the motivation to learn it is already present.
+- Follow the baby’s lead.
+Say the words for items they’re showing interest in, when the internal motivation to learn the word is already present.

-- For small babies, wiggle a toy or object to draw attention to it before naming it.
+- For small babies, wiggle a toy or object to draw attention before naming it.

 - Incorporate common sentences with new words.

-- Say the same idea in several different ways.
+- Say the same idea in different words.

-- Respond to almost all vocalization in some way, teaching the child they affect you by their sounds.
+- Respond to almost all vocalization in same way, teaching the child they’ll affect you in predictable ways by their sounds.